AllenSWDB/allenswdb.github.io/databook/background/Two-photon-calcium-imaging.md

 Calcium-sensitive chemicals (fluorophores), which change their fluorescence properties upon binding to Ca{sup}`2+`, are central to calcium imaging.
 Fluorophores emit light in a characteristic wavelength while being excited by a light source.
-There are generally two types used in calcium imaging; fluorescent dyes and proteins called {term `genetically-encoded calcium indicator`s (GECIs).
+There are generally two types used in calcium imaging; fluorescent dyes and proteins called {term}
+`genetically-encoded calcium indicator`s (GECIs).
 Dyes are chemicals which are manually introduced into the cell in question, while GECIs are naturally produced by a transgenic line.
 These indicators are introduced into neurons, resulting in the cells glowing